 5. I’ve talked a lot about what to get rid of, but what should you be keeping?
 Make sure to hang on to what you wear regularly.
 Items that you reach for time and time again and are your go-to pieces.
 Also make sure to keep sentimental items.
 But store the sentimental items out of the way and in a separate area from your everyday jewelry pieces.
 It’s easier to find what you’re looking for when you don’t have to sift through candidates you’re not going to wear.

-How does your jewelry stash look now?
+After following these tips for organized jewelry, how does your jewelry stash look now?
 I bet a ton better.
 Have fun wearing all of your newly re-discovered pieces!

 Want to see how I organize my jewelry in a short video?
 Check it out here!